dasilvaluis/slim-3-multilingual/README.md

 ## Acknowledgements

-This project is largery inspired by [SimoTod/slim-multilanguage](https://github.com/SimoTod/slim-multilanguage), which is made for the version 2 of Slim.
+This project is largely inspired by [SimoTod/slim-multilanguage](https://github.com/SimoTod/slim-multilanguage), which is made for the version 2 of Slim.

 ## TODO